Syria rebels struggle to advance in new Aleppo offensive

 Aleppo is pivotal to the course of the conflict, in which at least 30,000 people have been killed since protests against President Bashar al-Assad broke out in February last year.

-World powers have watched the carnage with dismay but have been unable to agree on a way to resolve the crisis, which threatens to destablise the wider region.
+World powers have watched the carnage with dismay but have been unable to agree on a way to resolve the crisis, which threatens to destabilise the wider region.

 Neither side appears capable of striking a decisive military blow, although a rebel bomb attack wrecked the army's command headquarters in the heart of Damascus on Wednesday, showing their growing reach.